 - 1/8 cup chopped fresh cilantro

 - Preheat oven to 350F.
 Melt butter in a large pot over medium.
-Add onion; cook, stirring occasionally, until softened, about 4 minutes.
+Add onion; cook, stirring occasionally, until softened, about 4-6 minutes.
 Add garlic, cumin seeds, ginger, and curry; cook, stirring often until fragrant, about 2 minutes.
-Add tomatoes, maple syrup, and tomato paste; bring to a boil over medium-high, stirring occasionally.
-Reduce heat to medium and simmer, stirring occasionally, until slightly thickened, about 5 minutes.
+Add tomatoes, maple syrup, and tomato paste; stir over medium-high heat for about 5 minutes.
 Stir in beans, milk, and salt.
-Pour bean mixture into a 13- x 9-inch baking dish coated lightly with cooking spray.
+Pour bean mixture into an 8x8-inch baking dish coated lightly with cooking spray.
 Bake at 350°F until bubbly, 25-30 minutes.Top with cilantro.
 Makes great leftovers.

 Ginger Hultin,MS, RD, CSO